keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 ---
 ## Data loading

-In this guide, we use the data-loading function: `keras_cv.datasets.pascal_voc.load()`.
-KerasCV supports a `bounding_box_format` argument in all components that process bounding boxes.
+In this guide, we use the function: `keras_cv.datasets.pascal_voc.load()` to load our data.
+KerasCV requires a `bounding_box_format` argument in all components that process bounding boxes.
 To match the KerasCV API style, it is recommended that when writing a custom data loader, you also support a `bounding_box_format` argument.
 This makes it clear to those invoking your data loader what format the bounding boxes